sn99/Optimizing-linux/README.md

    systemd-analyze critical-chain
    ```

-   This might vary from system to system and distro to distro, in my case(fedora) I disabled `dnf-makecache.service`
+   These might vary from system to system and distro to distro; in my case(fedora), I disabled `dnf-makecache.service.`
    which took around `32s`.
 To do so:
     ```shell
     systemctl disable dnf-makecache.service